GoogleChrome/web.dev/src/site/content/en/blog/content-visibility/index.md

 Basically a developer can tell a browser what parts of the page are encapsulated as a set of content, allowing the browsers to reason about the content without needing to consider state outside of the subtree.
 Knowing which bits of content (subtrees) contain isolated content means the browser can make optimization decisions for page rendering.

-There are four types of [CSS containment](https://developers.google.com/web/updates/2016/06/css-containment), each a potential value for the `contain` CSS property.
-You can also combine them individually or together in a space-separated list of values:
+There are four types of [CSS containment](https://developers.google.com/web/updates/2016/06/css-containment), each a potential value for the `contain` CSS property, which can be combined together in a space-separated list of values:

 - `size`: Size containment ensures that the containing box can be laid out without needing to examine its children.
 The parent sets the geometric size independent of its contents.
 - `layout`: Layout containment means that the subtree does not affect the external layout of other boxes on the page.